Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 • Sealing surfaces

-• Parts with tight flatness or true position requirements
+• Parts with tight flatness or position requirements

 For tight assemblies, dimensional stability should be reviewed together with tolerance stack-up.
 See our guide on CNC machining tolerance stack-up for a deeper explanation of how small errors can become assembly problems.